-The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in cell biology and anatomical sciences made a median starting salary of $30,200 per year.
+Data from the U.S. Department of Education shows that cell biology and anatomical sciences students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $30,200 per year.
 During this timeframe, most salaries fell between $27,925 (25th percentile) and $33,050 (75th percentile).

-It is possible that some of these people may have taken positions that were not related to cell biology.
+One thing to note here is that not all of these people may be working in careers related to cell biology.

 Salaries According to BLS